Ladies Musical Club of Seattle: Present day

-The LMC sponsors roughly sixty solo and chamber music concerts per year in a variety of venues in the Seattle area, with a season running from October to May.
+As of 2016, the LMC had 150 members.
+As of 2023 it sponsors roughly sixty solo and chamber music concerts per year in a variety of venues in the Seattle area, with a season running from October to May.
 These concerts are free to the public.

-In addition, they sponsor the Frances Walton Competition for classical musicians ages 20–35, both solo and small ensembles.
-The competition is open to players of string instruments, piano, woodwinds, brass, voice, marimba, and recorders, and offers cash prizes and performance opportunities, including Classical KING-FM ("Classical KING FM").
+In addition, the LMC sponsors the Frances Walton Competition for classical musicians ages 20–35, both solo and small ensembles.
+The competition is open to musicians from the Northwestern United States and California, including players of string instruments, piano, woodwinds, brass, voice, marimba, and recorders, and offers cash prizes and performance opportunities, including Classical KING-FM ("Classical KING FM").